tinymce/tinymce-docs/general-configuration-guide/attribution-requirements.md

   * In the right-hand corner of the status bar of the {{site.productname}} editor; or
   * An alternate location adjacent to the {{site.productname}} editor that is no less prominent.

-For example, the following example shows the status bar product attribution in the bottom, right-hand corner:
+The following example shows the status bar product attribution in the bottom, right-hand corner:

-{% include codepen.html id="basic-example" %}
+{% include codepen.html id="default" %}

 Have questions about this?
 [Contact us]({{site.contactpage}}) for help.